-The financial liabilities of the Association comprise trade payables, bank and other loans and finance lease liabilities.
+The financial liabilities of the Association comprise trade and other payables.

-Employee benefits
+(m) Employee benefits

 Provision is made for the Association's liability for employee benefits arising from services rendered by employees to the end of the reporting period.
 Employee benefits that are expected to be wholly settled within one year have been measured at the amounts expected to be paid when the liability is settled.